Burns Philp

-Burns Philp (properly Burns, Philp & Co, Limited) was once a major Australian shipping line and merchant that operated in the South Pacific.
-When the well-populated islands around New Guinea were targeted for blackbirding in the 1880s, a new rush for labour from these islands began.
-James Burns and Robert Philp purchased several well-known blackbirding ships to quickly exploit the human resource in this region, and Burns Philp entered the slave trade.
-The company ended its involvement in blackbirding in 1886.
+Burns Philp (properly Burns, Philp & Co, Limited) was a major Australian shipping line and merchant that operated in the South Pacific.
 In later years the company was a major player in the food manufacturing business.
-Since its delisting from the Australian Securities Exchange in December 2006 and the subsequent sale of its assets, the company has mainly become a cashed up shell company.
+Since its delisting from the Australian Securities Exchange in December 2006 and the subsequent sale of its assets, the company has mainly become a shell company.
 It is wholly owned by Graeme Hart's Rank Group (not to be confused with the British company of the same name).